Search

 Periodic cleaning of your ball transfers will help to maintain performance, decrease sound and prevent damage to the bottom of the dome.
 If your Core-Tex is not moving as smoothly as you like, then you will need to clean the ball transfers.
 This video takes you through step by step along with recommendations on a few drops of lubricant.

-IMPORTANT Avoid use of any lubricants that can break down ABS plastic after prolonged exposure.
+• *IMPORTANT*Avoid use of any lubricants that can break down ABS plastic after prolonged exposure.
 Certain lubricants will chemically interact with the ABS causing damage.
 A silicone based lubricant is safest on plastics.
+Check your lubricant before applying.

 Examples of acceptable lubricants: